CBSE Class 12 Biology 2026-27 Syllabus

 Unit X: Ecology and Environment

-Ecosystems: Patterns, components; productivity and decomposition; energy flow; pyramids of number, biomass, energy (Topics excluded: Ecological Succession and Nutrient Cycles)
+Ecosystems: Patterns, components; productivity and decomposition; energy flow; pyramids of number, biomass, energy.

 Biodiversity - Concept, patterns, importance; loss of biodiversity; biodiversity conservation; hotspots, endangered organisms, extinction, Red Data Book, Sacred Groves, biosphere reserves, national parks, wildlife, sanctuaries and Ramsar sites.